mjfrugone/Predicted-Niche-Ocupancy/README.md

 # Predicted-Niche-Ocupancy

-In this repository we provide information (programs, packages and code) for the Predicted Niche Occupancy analysis performed on Vianna et al. 2019.
+In this repository we provide information (programs, packages and script) for the Predicted Niche Occupancy analysis performed on Vianna et al. 2019.

 ## SPATIAL OCURRENCE DATA